 Before joining Underberg & Kessler, Leah worked as an Assistant Commonwealth's Attorney in Fairfax County, Virginia.
 As a criminal prosecutor, she handled matters ranging from traffic offenses and DWI to violent felonies such as robberies and child sex crimes.
 She engaged in plea negotiations, argued motions, and conducted preliminary hearings, bench trials, and jury trials on a weekly basis.

 While at the Commonwealth's office, Leah also prosecuted cases in Juvenile and Domestic Relations Court.
 She received training in domestic violence and working with domestic violence victims, and is certified in forensic child interviewing for child sex cases.
 Additionally, Leah has handled appeals and argued at the New York State Appellate Division, Fourth Department and Supreme Court of Virginia.

 Professional and Community Involvement

 Leah is a member of the Monroe and Ontario County Bar Associations, a member of the Greater Rochester Association of Women Attorneys, and a member of the Board of Directors for Society for Protection and Care of Children (SPCC).
 She is on the Family Law Counsel for the Monroe County Bar Association and is treasurer of the Ontario County Bar Association.

 AWARDS AND RECOGNITIONS

 Leah is a recipient of the 2017 Honorable Michael F. Dillon Attorneys for Children Award, signifying vigorous advocacy on behalf of children.
-She was also included in the 2017 and 2016 groups of Upstate New York Super Lawyer “Rising Stars”.
+She was also included in the 2019-2016 groups of Upstate New York Super Lawyer “Rising Stars”.
 This group represents the top 2.5% of lawyers who are under 40 years old or who have been practicing for 10 years or less.
-Leah was also named one of the Daily Record's 2015 Up & Coming Attorneys, an award that recognizes attorneys who have demonstrated a significant commitment and contribution to the legal profession early in their careers, as well as being named a finalist for the Rochester Business Journal’s 2016 Athena Young Professional Award.
+In addition, Leah was named one of the Daily Record's 2015 Up & Coming Attorneys, an award that recognizes attorneys who have demonstrated a significant commitment and contribution to the legal profession early in their careers, as well as being named a finalist for the Rochester Business Journal’s 2016 Athena Young Professional Award.